Railway Park: On the park

 In the park is situated the Elifelet station on the Tel Aviv's light rail Red Line, and near its eastern end is Allenby station.
 Between these stations, the light rail runs below ground level, and therefore most of the park is actually the ceiling of one of the line's tunnels and the Herzl Shaft, which was used to dig the railway line's tunnels.

 The park is approximately 1.3 km long and covers an area of approximately 26 dunams.
 It includes a bicycle path, a pedestrian path, trees, and vegetation.
 In addition, it preserves historical buildings and elements from the railway route, such as the Shloush Bridge, which was dismantled and restored as part of the light rail work, a structure to support the sides of the gorge, and the "slippery slope" – a steep dirt slope between the Nehushtan Bridge and the Shloush Bridge.
 During October 2022, the remaining sections of the park were opened to the public, thus completing the opening of the entire park after two years in which only part of it was open.

 Planning and development

 The park's planning was led by the architectural firm Kolker-Kolker-Epstein, which also designed the Elifelet station.
 The landscape architecture was done Dan Fox.
-Mandel Architects firm was responsible for the conservation work along the park, which included the dismantling and restoration of the Shleushe Bridge, the preservation of the moat walls, the retaining walls and the slipway, and the restored embedment of the old railway track along the park's paths.
+Mandel Architects firm was responsible for the conservation work along the park, which included the dismantling and restoration of the Chleouche Bridge, the preservation of the moat walls, the retaining walls and the slipway, and the restored embedment of the old railway track along the park's paths.